alioso/d8-front-end-development/session_2_starting_a_new_theme.md

 We will work to create a custom theme for the rest of next part of this training.
 Our custom theme will be called "bear_skin".

-In our scenario a designer has completed a mockup showing a representative page display with.
+In our scenario, a designer has completed mockups showing a home page and interior page.
 First step is to identify the various regions and elements the layout asks for.
 Does it have a max-width?
 Does it have a banner, header, footer, logo, site name, sidebars, primary links menu, or secondary links menu?

 Do you see any common Drupal elements that the design does not represent which you would have to infer from the general design or ask the designer to address?